williamyhhuang/TrialBalloonTaiwan/README.md

 # Trial Balloon Taiwan

-Trial Balloon Taiwan ( TBT ) is a news analyzation website.
-TBT executes web-crawling, and analyzes Taiwan political news by Google NLP API everyday, user can know which media is trying to spin control on Taiwan society and its political standpoint .
+Trial Balloon Taiwan ( TBT ) is a news analysis website.
+TBT executes web-crawling automatically, and analyzes Taiwan political news by Google NLP API everyday, users can know which media is trying to spin control on public opinion and media's political standpoint in Taiwan.

 Website URL : <https://trialballoontw.co>